 However, wordless books can be used effectively in upper elementary to practice a variety of ELA skills.
 And because of their novelty, including a wordless book in your lesson plans throughout the school year can increase student engagement!
 (You can check out my wordless book recommendations here.)

-Practice Reading Skills Using Wordless Books
+Reading Activity Ideas Using Wordless Books

 Introducing and practicing important reading skills using wordless books instead of text can be especially helpful for your struggling readers or ELL students.
 They can practice these skills without the frustration of decoding words.